tensorflowkorea/tensorflow-kr/g3doc/how_tos/style_guide.md

 ## 파이썬 operations

+*파이썬 operation* 이란

-A *Python operation* is a function that, given input tensors and parameters, creates a part of the graph and returns output tensors.
+*s a function that, given input tensors and parameters, creates a part of the graph and returns output tensors.

 * The first arguments should be tensors, followed by basic python parameters.